 Potential candidates are advised to make contact with the Admissions Tutor in advance of submitting an application.

 Applications for the 2020-21 academic year have now closed.
 Applications for 2021-22 will open in October 2020.
 JYA applicants are usually notified of the outcome of their application by the end of the first full week of February.

 How much does it cost?

-JYA students generally pay the University Composition Fee at the overseas rate, although students from the EU may be eligible for a lower rate and should contact the Admissions Office to discuss their circumstances.
+JYA students generally pay the University Composition Fee at the overseas rate, although students from the EU may be eligible for a lower rate and should contact the Academic Office to discuss their circumstances.

 In addition, all JYA students also pay the College Fee.
 The fee for 2020-21 is yet to be confirmed and will be added here when it is.
 As a guide, the fee for 2019-20 is £9387.
 The fee is likely to be slightly higher in 2020-21.

 Please see more about tuition fees and living costs in Cambridge here.

 Magdalene also participates in the Erasmus+ Exchange Programme, and usually has three visiting Erasmus students in residence at any one time, two studying Modern and Medieval Languages, and one studying Law.
 Find out more about how to apply for Erasmus+.